soheeparklee/soheeparklee.github.io/_posts/2023-12-4-WEB_os_cpu_process.md

 #### 💡 dispatch

-When the CPU becomes available (either because the current process has finished its execution or due to a time-sharing mechanism), the operating system's scheduler selects a process from the ready queue to be dispatched or assigned to the CPU.
+When the CPU becomes available <br>
+(either because the current process has finished its execution or due to a time-sharing mechanism), <br>
+the operating system's scheduler **selects a process** from the ready queue **to be dispatched or assigned to the CPU**. <br>
-Dispatching is a crucial aspect of multitasking operating systems, where multiple processes share the CPU in a time-sliced manner.
-The goal is to efficiently utilize the CPU and provide the illusion of concurrent execution to users and applications.
+Dispatching is a crucial aspect of multitasking operating systems, <br>
+where multiple processes share the CPU in a time-sliced manner. <br>
+The goal is to efficiently utilize the CPU and provide the illusion of concurrent execution to users and applications. <br>

 ## ✅ thread